 What each platform actually is

 LearnDash is a .
 You host it on your own WordPress installation.
 You own the data.
 You control the infrastructure.
-The annual licence starts at around $199/year with no revenue share and no per-learner fees.
+The annual licence starts at around ₪750/year with no revenue share and no per-learner fees.
+LearnDash is the most widely deployed WordPress LMS, with the deepest WooCommerce integration and the largest third-party add-on ecosystem.

 Kajabi is an all-in-one platform: courses, membership sites, email marketing, landing pages, and a website builder — all in one subscription.
-Plans start at $149/month.
+Plans start at ₪550/month.
 There is no .
-But you are renting an entire ecosystem, and every feature — emails, pipelines, communities — is locked inside Kajabi's proprietary system.
+But you are renting an entire toolset, and every feature — emails, pipelines, communities — is locked inside Kajabi's proprietary system.

 The real cost comparison at scale